 Once we moved to Utah in 1970, Renaissance Fairs down at Westminster College in Salt Lake seemed to fill the void for a spell.
 Then, if memory serves, it was the bluegrass festivals associated with the Park City Arts Festival later in the '70s up on what I believe was then called Bunny Hollow at the Park City Ski Area.

 Of course, your humble scribe secured the MC gig, with its attendant backstage access, for any and all local fiddle-and-banjo related exhibitions in those days.
-How else could a guy satisfy his festival "jones" and meet his musical heroes in one fell swoop?

 The "golden years" of single-day, multi-act concert promotion up on the mountain out at ParkWest were, in a way, mini festivals.
 In retrospect, it seems like most all major groups of the day would get packaged into four-act shows that would rival most anything else going on anywhere.